schooltool-project/schooltool-book/source/install.rst

 Installing SchoolTool on Ubuntu
 ===============================

-Start by installing the server or desktop edition of `Ubuntu Linux <http://ubuntu.com>`_ version 10.04, "Lucid Lynx" or 9.10, "Karmic Koala."
-With either of these versions you will get SchoolTool 1.4.
+Start by installing the server or desktop edition of `Ubuntu Linux <http://ubuntu.com>`_ version 10.10, "Maverick Meerkat," or 10.04, "Lucid Lynx."
+With Lucid you will get SchoolTool 1.4; with Maverick you will get SchoolTool 1.5.

+SchoolTool 1.5 is considered a maintenance release.
+If you are creating a dedicated system to run SchoolTool, using Maverick will give you a few extra features, but if you have some reason to prefer Lucid, the overall differences between SchoolTool 1.4 and 1.5 are small.

+SchoolTool 1.6 for Ubuntu 11.04 "Natty Narwhal" is slated for more substantial changes and improvements.
+You will need to upgrade your distribution from Lucid or Maverick to get SchoolTool 1.6 when the time comes.

 #.
 Add `SchoolTool PPA <https://launchpad.net/~schooltool-owners/+archive/ppa/>`_ to your Software Sources.